juanpc2018/Kurzweill-K2000RS-Sampler/README.md

 would be interesting to translate Kurzweil J OS based on WDC 65C02 to Intel 80186 / NEC V50 CPU </br>
 and Akai S1000 OS/Firmware based on 80186/V50 to WDC 65C02 CPU instruction set. </br>

-Screen, Floppy code should be very similar, Kurzeil has Akai S1000 floppy compatibility mode </br>
+Screen, Floppy code should be very similar, Kurzweil has Akai S1000 floppy compatibility mode </br>
 front panel controls: push buttons & rotary wheel are "very similar" </br>

 The "Magic" of the Akai S1000 sampler, was the Lo-Fi Time Strech Audio Algorithm used in many EDM genres Jungle, DnB, Trance, House, for streaching vocal samples. </br>